Least fixed point: Greatest fixed points

-Greatest fixed points can also be determined.
-In the case of the real numbers the definition is symmetric with the least fixed point, but in computer science they are less commonly used than least fixed points.
-Specifically, the posets found in domain theory usually do not have a greatest element, hence there may be multiple, mutually incomparable maximal fixed points, and the greatest fixed point may not exist.
+The greatest fixed point of a function can be defined analogously to the least fixed point, as the fixed point which is greater than any other fixed point, according to the order of the poset.
+In computer science, greatest fixed points are much less commonly used than least fixed points.
+Specifically, the posets found in domain theory usually do not have a greatest element, hence for a given function, there may be multiple, mutually incomparable maximal fixed points, and the greatest fixed point of that function may not exist.
 To address this issue, the optimal fixed point has been defined as the most-defined fixed point compatible with all other fixed points.
 The optimal fixed point always exists, and is the greatest fixed point if the greatest fixed point exists.
 The optimal fixed point allows formal study of recursive and corecursive functions that do not converge with the least fixed point.
-Unfortunately the optimal fixed point of an effective recursive definition may be a non-computable function so it is primarily of theoretical interest.
+Unfortunately, whereas Kleene's recursion theorem shows that the least fixed point is effectively computable, the optimal fixed point of a computable function may be a non-computable function.